Canon Charanza Weds Tate Sawyer | Modern Glam North Texas Wedding

 “There is no greater feeling than finally being his wife!
 Truly my life’s greatest gift.”

-Other Local Vendors: BEYOND, The Modern Art Museum of Fort Worth, Paper Planet, Blue Diamond Limousines, Sarah Kate, Photographer, The Garden Gate, Warren Barron, Premier Transportation, Legacy Salons, La Tavola LInen, Splendor Films, DFW Dance Floors, Perch Decor, Stage Works, FunkyTown Donuts, John Kahn Orchestra, Ken's Man's Shop, Susan Moss Cooper Live Event Paintings and Wedding Paintings
+Other Local Vendors: Bella Bridesmaids, BEYOND, Creme de la Creme Cake Company, The Modern Art Museum of Fort Worth, Paper Planet, BBJ Linen, Blue Diamond Limousines, Sarah Kate, Photographer, The Garden Gate, Warren Barron, Premier Transportation, Legacy Salons, La Tavola LInen, Splendor Films, DFW Dance Floors, Stage Works, FunkyTown Donuts, John Kahn Orchestra, Ken's Man's Shop, Susan Moss Cooper Live Event Paintings and Wedding Paintings